ordbase/generative-orc-721/README.md

 1) Make it (even) easier
 2) Use less bytes (and, thus, save on inscription fees)
 3) Many more options (and less restrictions / requirements)

-###  More Design Notes

-- Keep all keys unique, that is, MUST start with a different letter, thus,
-  - d is the same as dim
-  - g is the same as generative
-  - n is the same as name
-  - m is the same as max
-  - s is the same as slug
-  - etc.